Welcome to Reception

 What to Bring to School

-School book bag - this can be purchased from the office
+• School book bag - this can be purchased from the office.
+Book bags fit in the children’s trays so please no rucksacks or backpacks.

 Please note that you do not need to provide a snack for your child.
 Fresh fruit is available every day.